Vacant Building Administration and Enforcement

 Vacant Residential Boarded Building Permit fees are intended to ensure boarding standards, discourage long term boarding, and through the partial, time-limited refund, encouraged rehabilitation and removal of boards in a timely manner.

-- The Residential Boarded Building Permit fee is $2,290 for a single one-year permit.
+- The Residential Boarded Building Permit fee for a single one-year permit.
+See Community By-law Enforcement Services Fees

 - A partial amount of this fee is refundable, if during the life of the permit, the building is conventionally secured (i.e., secured in a non-boarded fashion such as glazed windows and locked doors), meets all vacant building standards, an Occupancy Certificate is issued when required.